cloudevents/spec/discovery/spec.md

 #### format

 - Type: String
-- Description: Specifies the type of message associated with this Definition.
+- Description: Specifies the set of rules that goven how the message for this Definition will be formatted.
 This value can be used to definitively identify the type of message without checking the individual attributes listed under the `metadata` property.
   See the [Message Formats](#message-formats) section for more information.

   When this property has no value it MUST either be serialized as an empty